Fiddler on the Roof: Awards

 Fiddler's original Broadway production in 1964 was nominated for ten Tony Awards, winning nine, including Best Musical, score, and book, and Robbins won for best direction and choreography.
 Mostel and Karnilova won as best leading actor and best featured actress.
 In 1972, the show won a special Tony on becoming the longest-running musical in Broadway history.

 Its revivals have also been honored.
 At the 1981 Tony Awards, Bernardi was nominated as best actor.
 Ten years later, the 1991 revival won for best revival, and Topol was nominated as best actor.
 The 2004 revival was nominated for six Tony Awards and three Drama Desk Awards but won none.
-The 2007 West End revival was nominated for Olivier Awards for best revival, and Goodman was nominated as best actor.
+The 2007 West End revival was nominated for Laurence Olivier Awards for best revival, and Goodman was nominated as best actor.
 The 2019 West End revival won the Olivier Award for best revival, and it received a further 7 nominations.
+The off West End production in 2024 was nominated for 13 Olivier Awards, winning 3, including best revival.